 Of course, in an office, you also have greater access to technology.
 Often our workplaces have better internet connectivity, and other technologies that we may not have access to in a home working or remote environment.

 On the other hand, remote working has been adopted by large organisations around the world in order to expand globally and gain the very best people.

 Remote work has provided thousands of people with the opportunity to get a better work-life balance, be more productive and have focussed time without those office interruptions, and provide them with the opportunity to manage their own work-load without being micro-managed.

-There are pros and cons for both office spaces and remote working – which means we doubt very much that remote working will become a complete norm.
+There are pros and cons for both office spaces and remote working – which means I doubt very much that remote working will become a complete norm.
 Yes, it may certainly increase, but many people still thrive in the creative and collaborative environment that a workspace offers.

 Furlough has supported businesses in keeping employees enabling a sense of job security in such an uncertain time, but this has brought many issues with companies concerned about the level of disengagement from teams who are disconnected from the day-to-day business.

 As people are no longer in the business, and acting under their role, there is a worry that people will start to lose interest in the company and their jobs.

 During a time like this, when people are quite literally sat at home bored, people will have time to reflect on their roles and the company they work.
 Some people may decide during furlough that they simply no longer want to work for the company, or perhaps they may decide to set-up a business of their own.

 Maintaining lines of communication with your team during furlough is essential.
 Especially as it will help when the transition comes to going back into the workplace.